openhab/org.openhab.binding.zwave/doc/zwaveme/hs1ds_0_0.md

 # HS1DS Window / Door Sensor
 This describes the Z-Wave device *HS1DS*, manufactured by *Z-Wave.Me* with the thing type UID of ```zwaveme_hs1ds_00_000```.

-The device is in the category of Window, defining Window.
+The device is in the category of *Window*, defining Window.

-# Overview
+## Overview

+No device information is provided in the database.
+Consider [updating the database](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-list/devicesummary/783) to improve the documentation.

 ## Channels